 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 Looking forward, we believe the market will start to price in some increase in the federal funds rate next summer.
 While Fed tightening will be the subject of many headlines, we are less concerned about it than in previous cycles because the economy is growing at a slow pace and inflation remains below the Fed's 2% target.
 As a result, we think there is a reasonable probability that the Fed will not raise rates as high or as quickly as is widely forecast.
 We believe that the Maryland Short-Term Tax-Free Fund is attractive for investors with a long-term focus who want more tax-free income than a money fund and are willing to accept modest interest rate risk.
-As always, we are on the lookout for attractively valued issues with good fundamentals-an investment strategy that has served our investors well in the past.
+As always, we are on the lookout for attractively valued issues with good fundamentals, an investment strategy that has served our investors well in the past.